MusarrafAM/2-LFS---JavaScript-/README.md

 We will be using function expressions a lot (Callbacks, High order functions, Closures, Event Listeners) Make sure you understands it fully.

 A better way to write function expressions if it’s a simple function that we only use once is to write it as an Arrow function.

+In Objects = property an object has, where methods are functions that the object can perform.

+ This = reference to the object where this is used. this keyword doesn’t work on arrow functions.

+The constructor will automatically called when we initiated a new object.

+Class = class is a ES6 feature provides a more structured and clearer way to work with objects compared to traditional constructor functions (class will include a constructor) ex= static keyword, encapsulation, inheritance.

+static = keyword that defines properties or methods that belong to a class itself rather than the object created from that class.  (class owns anything static, not the object)
+To acces static attribute or methods we don’t need to create an instance of an object.                    can directly use it from the object itself.

+Inheritance =  allows a new class to inherit properties and methods from existing class (parent -> child) , helps with code reusability.
+We use extendes keywod in inheritance.